carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``addrspacecast``' instruction converts the pointer value ``ptrval`` to type ``pty2``.
-It can be a *no-op cast* or a complex value modification, depending on the target and the address spaces pair.
-Pointers conversion within the same address space must be performed with ``bitcast`` instruction.
+It can be a *no-op cast* or a complex value modification, depending on the target and the address space pair.
+Pointer conversions within the same address space must be performed with the ``bitcast`` instruction.
 Note that if the address space conversion is legal then both result and operand refer to the same memory location.